Hema23013960/PLC-2---TRAFFIC-LIGHT-CONTROL-USING-OMRON-PLC-WITH-COUNTER/README.md

 ## Result
 The traffic light control system was successfully implemented using Omron PLC.
 The Red, Yellow and Green lamps operated sequentially with 5-second intervals.
-The cycle repeated 5 times using a counter and automatically restarted after a 10-second delay.
+The cycle repeated 5 times using a counter and automatically restarted after a 10-